rackerlabs/technical-blog/content/blog/2020/2020-11-26-simplifying-data-lakes-with-aws-lake-formation/index.md

 canonical: https://onica.com/blog/data-analytics/simplifying-data-lakes-with-aws-lake-formation/
 ---

-*Originally pubished in Jan, 2020 at Onica.com/blog*
+*Originally published in Jan, 2020 at Onica.com/blog*

 AWS Lake Formation&reg; is a service by Amazon&reg; that makes it easy to set up secure data lakes, accelerating the process from months to mere weeks.
 Data lakes are centralized, curated, and secured